Cosmic ray feedback in galaxies and galaxy clusters -- A pedagogical introduction and a topical review of the acceleration, transport, observables, and dynamical impact of cosmic rays: Observational signatures

 \subsubsection{Hadronic star formation--driven wind model}

 Early models of the Galactic center outflow were motivated by the desire to explain the mismatch between the relatively centrally concentrated distribution of CR sources (SN, superbubbles) and a wider distribution of the diffuse $\gamma$-ray emission.
 Using a one-dimensional magnetic flux tube model (see Section~\ref{1D_models}), \citet{breitschwerdt_gradient_2002} demonstrated that this discrepancy can be explained by considering CR transport due to diffusion, and advection possibly aided by CRs.
-This model was extended to include wind driving due to both thermal and CR pressures, which resulted in a better agreement between the model and the observed Galactic soft X-ray emission compared to earlier models that assumed a static gas distribution \citep[][]{everett_milky_2008,everett_synchrotron_2010}.\\
+This model was extended to include wind driving due to both thermal and CR pressures, which resulted in a better agreement between the model and the observed Galactic soft X-ray emission compared to earlier models that assumed a static gas distribution \citep{everett_milky_2008}, and further modified to jointly fit X-ray and synchrotron emission \citep{everett_synchrotron_2010}.\\

-The discovery of the \textit{Fermi Bubbles} in $\gamma$ rays \citep[][]{su_giant_2010} put significant new constraints on the outflow models.
+The discovery of the \textit{Fermi Bubbles} in $\gamma$ rays \citep{su_giant_2010} put significant new constraints on the outflow models.
 One of the key constraints comes from the following timing argument.
 Gamma-ray emission can arise from collisions of CR protons with thermal gas, which produce neutral pions that decay generating $\gamma$-ray photons (see equation~\ref{eq:hadronic} and Section~\ref{sec:CR_ion_interactions}).
 Winds driven by high-surface-density star formation activity in the central 200 pc of the Galaxy, and the SN explosions associated with it, can inflate the bubbles and explain their $\gamma$-ray emission via this process as long as the hadronic loss timescale is smaller than the CR injection and confinement timescales.
-Since the hadronic loss timescale is very long (on the order of $10^{10}$~yr for typical conditions inside the \textit{Fermi Bubbles}; see equation~\ref{eq:tau_pp}), this imposes rather low power requirement on the source of the wind which translates to about $\sim0.1$~M$_{\odot}$~yr$^{-1}$ sustained over this very long period \cite[][]{crocker_non-thermal_2012}.\\
+Since the hadronic loss timescale is very long (on the order of $10^{10}$~yr for typical conditions inside the \textit{Fermi Bubbles}; see equation~\ref{eq:tau_pp}), this imposes rather low power requirement on the source of the wind which translates to about $\sim0.1$~M$_{\odot}$~yr$^{-1}$ sustained over this very long period \cite{crocker_non-thermal_2012}.\\